curated-tests/monorepo/README.md

 # monorepo

-This example demonstrates that monorepos can be deployed to our platform (split into multiple projects).
+This example demonstrates that monorepos can be deployed to our platform (split into multiple Projects).